afni/afni/doc/afni_sphinx/FATCAT/Tracking.rst

    tracts are only between (= betwixt) the targets, not overlapping at all.

+Each of these approaches applies to any mode of tracking (``DET``, ``MINIP`` or ``PROB``).
+Also, each approach only refers to the AND-logic (= pairwise; the off-diagonal elements of the returned matrix of structural properties) connections between two targets; the OR-logic tracts (the on-diagonal elements in the matrix of structural properties) that are defined by going through at least a single target are unaffected (those are always untrimmed).

 .. note:: Note that for the ``-tarf_surf_*`` cases, a tract between
           targets A and B *could* overlap/pass through a separate target C, though; the restriction on a tract's overlap only